CONTENTS | UP | DARK | HOME

 Gesell intended demurrage money to be implemented at a national and international level.
 Personally, while I think his proposal is sound, it’s hard to imagine mobilizing the political will in today’s world to get an entire country to change to a new form of money.
 That’s why many modern Gesellians have chosen to focus on local and alternative currencies.
 Its much easier to envision a realistic path forward implementing demurrage on a local/community level, but I consider that an intermediate step on the way toward global adoption.
 If its viability can be proven on a local level, that can help mobilize support for adoption on a larger scale.
 But, to repeat, Gesell never discussed local/alternative currencies.
 He was focused exclusively on national and international adoption.

-What will ensure the value of the money is trust?
+What will ensure the value of the money is trusted?
 In Wörgl, didn’t the mayor use 40,000 schillings as backing for the demurrage currency he implemented?

 As Gesell said, there is no need for backing to “ensure the value” of money.
 The fact that money is the essential precondition for the functioning of the division of labor is all the “backing” money needs.